Creating .aar File and Generating an Object of Service

 - Create a service class that extends the desired service type.

-- Implement the required functionality within the service class.
+- Implement the necessary functionality within the service class.

 -